MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/dns/change-nameservers-at-network-solutions.md

 ## <a name="add-a-txt-record-at-network-solutions-to-verify-that-you-own-the-domain"></a>Hinzufügen eines TXT-Eintrags bei Network Solutions, um zu überprüfen, ob Sie der Besitzer der Domäne sind

-Bevor Sie Ihre Domäne mit Microsoft verwenden können, müssen wir uns vergewissern, dass Sie deren Besitzer sind.
-Ihre Fähigkeit, sich bei Ihrem Konto bei Ihrer Domänenregistrierungsstelle anzumelden und den DNS-Eintrag zu erstellen, ist für Microsoft der Nachweis, dass Sie der Besitzer der Domäne sind.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Dieser Eintrag wird nur verwendet, um zu überprüfen, ob Sie der Besitzer Ihrer Domäne sind.
-Er hat keine weiteren Auswirkungen.
-Sie können ihn später ggf. löschen.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Führen Sie die folgenden Schritte aus, oder [schauen Sie sich das Video an (beginnen Sie bei 0:47)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-Network-Solutions-69b092e3-c026-4d19-a7d0-16cdb2d8b261?ui=en-US&amp;rs=en-US&amp;ad=US).
+Führen Sie die folgenden Schritte aus, oder [schauen Sie sich das Video an (beginnen Sie bei 0:47)](https://support.microsoft.com/office/69b092e3-c026-4d19-a7d0-16cdb2d8b261).

-1. Im ersten Schritt navigieren Sie über [diesen Link](https://www.networksolutions.com/manage-it) zu Ihrer Domänenseite bei Network Solutions.
-Sie werden aufgefordert, sich anzumelden.
+1. To get started, go to your domains page at Network Solutions by using [this link](https://www.networksolutions.com/manage-it).
+You'll be prompted to log in.

     > [!IMPORTANT]
     > Bevor Sie die Schaltfläche **Anmeldung** auswählen, wählen Sie zuerst **Verwalten von Domänennamen** in der Dropdownliste **Anmelden in:** aus.